Phytotecnia Ltd's first crop expected early next year - NZ Herald

 "So when we saw this 5 hectare site we said 'this is the place'."

-They've put their own money including funds from family and friends into the venture and have a loan from Callaghan Innovation which has backed up their project and given them extra impetus.
+They've put their own money including funds from family and friends into the venture and have been granted a Callaghan Innovation R&D Loan which has backed up their project and given them extra impetus.

 A research licence has been secured from the Ministry of Health to grow medicinal cannabis for research purposes.